42wim/matterbridge/README.md

 Go 1.17+ is required.
 Make sure you have [Go](https://golang.org/doc/install) properly installed.

 Building the binary with **all** the bridges enabled needs about 3GB RAM to compile.
-You can reduce this memory requirement to 0,5GB RAM by adding the `nomsteams` tag if you don't need/use the Microsoft Teams bridge
+You can reduce this memory requirement to 0,5GB RAM by adding the `nomsteams` tag if you don't need/use the Microsoft Teams bridge.

+Matterbridge can be build without gcc/c-compiler: If you're running on windows first run `set CGO_ENABLED=0` on other platforms you prepend `CGO_ENABLED=0` to the `go build` command. (eg `CGO_ENABLED=0 go install github.com/42wim/matterbridge`)

 To install the latest stable run: